A wardrobe that reads composed and capable — without logos, without the noise.

 That isn’t always what people need.

-You enjoy frequent rotation and visible change.
+You prefer frequent rotation and visible change.

 Quiet authority favors familiarity over variety.